List of Pakistan international footballers: Players

 Note.
-There might be more footballers who have played 20 or more official international matches for Pakistan.
-This absence of data is notable for old long-serving players before 1999 such as Zafar Iqbal & Muhammad Tariq Hussain, along with many others, who are likely to have accumulated a higher number of caps than currently recorded.
+Exact figures of old long-serving players such as Muhammad Umer, Abdul Ghafoor, Abdullah Rahi & Abid Hussain Ghazi, who are likely to have accumulated between 30 and 40 caps, are not yet known and yet to be researched.
 Additionally, player appearances are also missing in the 2000 AFC Asian Cup qualification, two of the 2002 friendly matches against Sri Lanka, and 2006 friendly against Palestine in the primary source and yet to be updated.